The College of Liberal Arts and Sciences policies

 eAdvisor

-eAdvisor provides students with the tools to successfully follow their major maps to graduation and assists the students with:
+eAdvisor provides students with the tools to successfully follow their major maps to graduation and assists students with:

 • learning more about graduation requirements for their majors